Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Detector configuration, software framework, and simulated samples

 To enhance the particle identification (PID) capability of the baseline CEPC detector, this study introduces dedicated timing layers at both the inner and outer regions of the tracking system.
 Specifically, two silicon-based time-of-flight (ToF) detectors are considered: the Inner Tracker (ITK) and the Outer Tracker (OTK), both designed using low-gain avalanche detector (AC-LGAD) technology.

-The OTK is implemented as a strip-type AC-LGAD detector placed just outside the TPC, targeting precise timing measurements for tracks in the intermediate and high momentum regions.
+The OTK is implemented as a strip-type AC-LGAD detector placed just outside the TPC and is designed to provide precise timing measurements for tracks in the intermediate- and high-momentum regions.
 Since the main function of the OTK is to provide ToF information, fine spatial resolution along the $z$-axis (beam direction) is not required.
-The chosen design achieves a spatial resolution of 10$\mu$m and a timing resolution of 30ps.
+The chosen design achieves a spatial resolution of 10~$\mu\mathrm{m}$ and a timing resolution of 30~ps.

 Complementarily, the ITK is proposed to be upgraded with a pixelated AC-LGAD layer at its outermost radius.
 This inner timing layer addresses the lack of ToF coverage for low-momentum particles, which typically do not reach the outer detector.
 The pixel configuration ensures sufficient spatial granularity for precise tracking and allows ToF measurements close to the interaction point.